7 Goals to Accomplish When You Retire

 - Complete Bucket List Items – now that you’re not working, it’s time to check off those feats you’ve always wanted to achieve.
 If you don’t have a bucket list, create one.
 Don’t forget the smaller items, too – not everything has to be life-changing.

 - Teach a Class – having decades of experience means that you have plenty of knowledge to share.
-It’s never been easier to build online curriculum, or you can teach at a local community center.
+It’s never been easier to build an online curriculum, or you can teach at a local community center.

 - Learn a New Skill – on the flip side of things, you can take this opportunity to learn something you’ve never tried before.
 Whether it’s juggling, playing an instrument, or something more substantial, it’s never too late to add to your resume.